RadGuild/scrypto-tutorial/README.md

 ## Notes

-This tutorial is based on the November 12, 2021 release of Scrypto.
+This tutorial is based on the December 15th, 2021 release of Scrypto.

 Radix Scrypto on github:  https://github.com/radixdlt/radixdlt-scrypto